How to perform Integration Testing in ASP.NET Core

 });

 Next, I created the service provider and the scope of this service.
-This is done so that the new service (Entity Framework Core in-memory database) can be provided to other class through Dependency Injection.
+This is done so that the new service (Entity Framework Core in-memory database) can be provided to other classes through Dependency Injection.
 The below code lines do this work.

 var sp = services.BuildServiceProvider();